Daniel Gracie: Professional wrestling

 On October 14, 2013, Daniel, along with Rolles Gracie, Jr., made an appearance for professional wrestling promotion New Japan Pro-Wrestling (NJPW) at the King of Pro-Wrestling pay-per-view, issuing an open challenge for the January 4, 2014, Wrestle Kingdom 8 in Tokyo Dome event, which was later answered by Yuji Nagata and Kazushi Sakuraba, the latter known as the "Gracie Hunter" for his MMA bouts with members of the Gracie family.
 The Gracies lost the match via disqualification, after Rolles choked Nagata out with his gi.
 A rematch between the two teams took place on February 11 at The New Beginning in Osaka and saw Rolles submit Sakuraba for the win.
 On April 6 at Invasion Attack 2014, the Gracies defeated Takashi Iizuka and Toru Yano in another tag team match.
 Later in the event, Daniel entered the IWGP Intercontinental Championship picture by challenging Shinsuke Nakamura, whom he had defeated in an MMA fight in 2002.
 The Gracies' win streak continued on May 3 at Wrestling Dontaku 2014, where they defeated Nakamura and Sakuraba.
 This led to Daniel's first singles match on May 25 at Back to the Yokohama Arena, where he unsuccessfully challenged Nakamura for the IWGP Intercontinental Championship.

 Personal life

 Contrary to popular belief, Daniel is not a Gracie by name but he is blood related.
 Daniel is the cousin of brothers: Charles, Renzo, Ralph and Ryan Gracie.
-Daniel's mother is Renzo’s mother’s sister.
-Having been raised amongst the Gracie family, Daniel earned the legitimate right to adopt the Gracie surname as his own professionally.
+Daniel's mother is Renzo’s mother’s sister, he was raised amongst the Gracie family.